Influenza: History

 During the Second World War, the US government worked on developing inactivated vaccines for influenza, resulting in the first influenza vaccine being licensed in 1945 in the United States.
-ICV was discovered two years later in 1947.
-In 1955, avian influenza was confirmed to be caused by IAV.
-Four influenza pandemics have occurred since WWII, each less severe than the 1918 pandemic.
+Influenza C virus was discovered two years later in 1947.
+In 1955, avian influenza was confirmed to be caused by influenza A virus.
+Four influenza pandemics have occurred since WWII.
 The first of these was the Asian flu from 1957 to 1958, caused by an H2N2 strain and beginning in China's Yunnan province.
 The number of deaths probably exceeded one million, mostly among the very young and very old.
-The 1957 pandemic was the first flu pandemic to occur in the presence of a global surveillance system and laboratories able to study the novel influenza virus.
-After the pandemic, H2N2 was the IAV subtype responsible for seasonal influenza.
-The first antiviral drug against influenza, amantadine, was approved for use in 1966, with additional antiviral drugs being used since the 1990s.
+This was the first flu pandemic to occur in the presence of a global surveillance system and laboratories able to study the novel influenza virus.
+After the pandemic, H2N2 was the influenza A virus subtype responsible for seasonal influenza.
+The first antiviral drug against influenza, amantadine, was approved in 1966, with additional antiviral drugs being used since the 1990s.

 In 1968, H3N2 was introduced into humans through a rearrangement between an avian H3N2 strain and an H2N2 strain that was circulating in humans.
 The novel H3N2 strain emerged in Hong Kong and spread worldwide, causing the Hong Kong flu pandemic, which resulted in 500,000–2,000,000 deaths.
 This was the first pandemic to spread significantly by air travel.
 H2N2 and H3N2 co-circulated after the pandemic until 1971 when H2N2 waned in prevalence and was completely replaced by H3N2.
 In 1977, H1N1 reemerged in humans, possibly after it was released from a freezer in a laboratory accident, and caused a pseudo-pandemic.
-Whether the 1977 "pandemic" deserves to be included in the natural history of flu pandemics is debatable.
 This H1N1 strain was antigenically similar to the H1N1 strains that circulated prior to 1957.
 Since 1977, both H1N1 and H3N2 have circulated in humans as part of seasonal influenza.
 In 1980, the classification system used to subtype influenza viruses was introduced.

-At some point, IBV diverged into two strains, named the B/Victoria-like and B/Yamagata-like lineages, both of which have been circulating in humans since 1983.
-In 1996, HPAI H5N1 was detected in Guangdong, China and a year later emerged in poultry in Hong Kong, gradually spreading worldwide from there.
+At some point, influenza B virus diverged into two strains, named the B/Victoria-like and B/Yamagata-like lineages, both of which have been circulating in humans since 1983.

+In 1996, a highly pathogenic H5N1 subtype of influenza A was detected in geese in Guangdong, China and a year later emerged in poultry in Hong Kong, gradually spreading worldwide from there.
 A small H5N1 outbreak in humans in Hong Kong occurred then, and sporadic human cases have occurred since 1997, carrying a high case fatality rate.

 The most recent flu pandemic was the 2009 swine flu pandemic, which originated in Mexico and resulted in hundreds of thousands of deaths.
 It was caused by a novel H1N1 strain that was a reassortment of human, swine, and avian influenza viruses.
 The 2009 pandemic had the effect of replacing prior H1N1 strains in circulation with the novel strain but not any other influenza viruses.
-Consequently, H1N1, H3N2, and both IBV lineages have been in circulation in seasonal form since the 2009 pandemic.
+Consequently, H1N1, H3N2, and both influenza B virus lineages have been in circulation in seasonal form since the 2009 pandemic.